EoRImaging/PyFHD/README.md

 If you wish to contribute to PyFHD, first of all thank you, second please read the contribution guide which can be found here, [Contribution Guide](https://pyfhd.readthedocs.io/en/latest/develop/contribution_guide.html).
 The contribution will cover all you need to know for developing in PyFHD from adding features, formatting adding tests and some advice in translating IDL to Python.

-Please cite [Sullivan et al 2012](https://arxiv.org/abs/1209.1653) and [Barry et al 2019a](https://arxiv.org/abs/1901.02980) when publishing data reduction from FHD.
+TODO: Add citation details for PyFHD

 ## Maintainers
 FHD was built by Ian Sullivan and the University of Washington radio astronomy team.
 Maintainance is a group effort split across University of Washington and Brown University, with contributions from University of Melbourne and Arizona State University.

-PyFHD is currently being created by Nichole Barry and Astronomy Data and Computing Services (ADACS) members Joel Dunstan, Paul Hancock, and Jack Line.
+PyFHD is currently being created by Nichole Barry and Astronomy Data and Computing Services (ADACS) member Joel Dunstan.
 ADACS is a collaboration between the University of Swinburne and Curtin Institute for Data Science (CIDS) located in Curtin University.

+Thank you to the previous maintainers:
+Jack Line - Astronomy Data and Computing Services (ADACS)

+Acknowledgements to Bryna Hazelton and Paul Hancock for their advice and knowledge.